Ranc58/33_cookie/README.md

 # Frontend for SPA «ПомойАвто»

 It is a frontend for single page application.
 Reach JavaScript is present.
+This page provides registred user (if he's not registred yet - he can do it on a signup page) cars list by cookies.

 # Deploy on localhost